 Q. They call that a byline, right?

 A. As in, “By David Robinson” or “By Drake Tungsten,” right.
 The stories were written by the eighth-graders and distributed to the entire school, which didn’t take long; we had only 130 kids in grades one through eight.
 (No kindergarten back then; to this day I am deficient in napping and rounded scissors.)
 Lincoln Estates was an unincorporated hamlet of about 300, just two miles down the Lincoln Highway from Frankfort, our local “teeming metropolis” of 2,000.
-(Chicago, just 40 miles north, was like a magical trip to the Land of Oz, except the yellow brick road was Harlem Avenue.)
+(Chicago, 40 miles north, was a magical trip to the Land of Oz, except the yellow brick road was Harlem Avenue.)
 Classic small-town America, Lincoln Estates was: one gas station, two churches, three taverns, and scores of all-American families who called it Home.

 Q. So you liked this smelly purple newspaper?